Justinzpk/Runescapeguide/authenticator-verbose.md

     - If you drop your runes a few tiles or more away from the magic tutor;
     - Then every 30 minutes you can claim more runes.
     - So here we drop them, claim runes, and then pick the runes back up.

-- Drop(while walking around lumby): Pot, arrows, body runes, fishing net, sword, dagger, shield.
+- Drop: Pot, arrows, body runes, fishing net, sword, dagger, shield.

 - Walk to lumby general store.
     - SELL: Axe, bow
     - BUY: Hammer, shears, bucket

 - Shear 3 sheep in the nearby sheep pen.
 - Walk back to claim Ironman armor from Adam/Paul/Juan.
 - Walk up south lumby castle stairs.